 If you are rejected in your personal life, does that mean you’ll never find love and be happy?
 The experience of being rejected often triggers a landslide of other fears– inadequacy, failure, change, judgment, pain– that can be difficult to manage.

 The key to dealing with rejection is to realize that, like failure, it is merely a chance to learn and grow.
 Rejection doesn’t have to be personal; it can instead be a data point to help you improve in the future.
 Rejection cultivates your resilience to setbacks, and it takes courage and fortitude to be aware that rejection is making you a stronger person.(Source)

 How to Let Go of Fear of Judgement?

 The fear of being unwanted, not liked, or unworthy is often extremely difficult to overcome.
-Throughout life, we accept judgment from as well as judge others on various sets of social norms, and when we are judged negatively by others, this has a direct and powerfully negative impact on our self-esteem.
+Throughout life, we accept judgment from as well as judge others on various sets of social norms.
+When we are judged negatively, this has a direct and powerfully impact on our self-esteem.

 Most of us strive not to care what others think, but this goal is easier said than done for many of us.
 But it turns out you don’t need to be exceptionally courageous to stop fearing judgment.
 Instead, you need to accept that the world does not need to approve of you.

-Fear of missing out is all about comparing yourself to others and their accomplishments or lifestyles, and it is a distracting habit that can leave you feeling less than when, in reality, you have everything you need in life.
+Fear of missing out is all about comparing yourself to others, their accomplishments or lifestyles.
+It is a distracting habit that can leave you feeling less than them.
+In reality, you have everything you need in life.

-An alternative to this mindset is to focus on mindfulness and gratitude, which keeps you aware of what is positive in your life, what makes you happy in the moment.
-Another good strategy is to eliminate or lessen your use of social media platforms, like Facebook, which provide fuel for false assumptions about how much “better” other people are than you.(Source)
+An alternative to this mindset is to focus on mindfulness and gratitude.
+Be aware of what is positive in your life and what makes you happy in the moment.
+Another good strategy is to eliminate or lessen your use of social media platforms.
+Places like Facebook provide fuel for false assumptions about how much “better” other people are than you.(Source)